Nature Conservancy of Canada: Legacy mailing

 This piece has been mailed many times by NCC.
-As a result, they now have hundreds of donors who intend to leave a gift in their Will.
-At an average of $25,000, this translates into serious money invested in protecting Canada’s most precious places.
+As a result, they now have hundreds of donors who intend to leave a gift in their will.
+At an average of CA$25,000, this translates into serious money invested in protecting Canada’s most precious places.

 Initial results were stunning, with about 13 per cent of recipients responding to the initial mailing of 5,000 pieces.
 And four per cent (180 people) indicated they were interested in leaving a legacy to NCC.
 Every time this piece is mailed, more people commit to leaving a legacy.

 There is immense potential in writing to loyal direct mail donors, asking them to leave a legacy to a cause they care deeply about.
 The potential revenue for causes such as the environment, human rights, the women’s movement and other ‘social justice’ causes is astronomical.
 As British author George Smith so eloquently put it, in the title of his book on fundraising creativity, we simply have to ‘ask properly’.